lmu-osc/Introduction-RStudio-Git-GitHub/making_change.md

 # Making some changes

-The next version of our code will do a little more.
-Add the following code to the end of your R script.
+The next version of our project will do 3 changes.

+1. Add the following code to the end of your R script.

 ```
 # some guesses for the parameters.